 "I don't like singling out players, but Nigel de Jong was inspirational," Van Gaal said after the 3-2 victory over Australia.

-United's move for De Jong comes on the back of a prolonged and so far unsuccessful pursuit of Juventus midfielder Arturo Vidal.
+United's move for De Jong comes on the back of a prolonged and thus far unsuccessful pursuit of Juventus midfielder Arturo Vidal.

-Despite the player and Juventus both going on record to insist a deal with United would not happen, reports of a move persist.
+Despite the player and Juventus both going on record to insist a deal with United would not happen, reports of a move continue apace.